nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 ## pkg

 Let's look first at our `pkg` tests.
-These are going to be pretty simple and after we completed the resolvers there are only a copule of new things that we need to cover in order to complete these tests.
+These are going to be pretty simple and after we completed the resolvers there are only a couple of new things that we need to cover in order to complete these tests.
 Let's build them up starting from the `env` package.

 ### Env